Louisiana seeks arrest of California doctor accused of mailing abortion pills

 A group of 19 Democratic state attorneys general on Monday issued a statement saying that mifepristone is safe and expressing concern over an FDA review, which some Republican attorneys general had called for.

-The Abortion Coalition of Telemedicine reiterated in a statement to The Associated Press that the medication is safe and an "essential part of women's healthcare."
+The Abortion Coalition of Telemedicine reiterated in a statement to the AP that the medication is safe and an "essential part of women's healthcare."

 The nationwide organization, co-founded by Carpenter, described Louisiana's legal actions against Coeytaux as "extreme" and said it is an attempt to "intimidate healthcare providers."